Adaptive Network Response to Line Failures in Power Systems: An Integrated Failure Propagation Model

 In full generality, the failure model and the control strategy we introduce later apply to both generator failures and line failures, but, to simplify the presentation, in this paper we focus only on the latter.
 We describe the cascading failure process by keeping track of the set of outaged lines $\calB(\n)\subset \calE$ over stages $\n\in\set{1,2,\ldots, N}$ at steady state.
 Following a line outage, we assume that the system evolves on a fast timescale according to the frequency dynamics \eqref{eqn:swing_and_network_dynamics} during the transient phase.
 When it eventually converges to a closed-loop equilibrium , overloaded lines are tripped and the cycle repeats, as illustrated in Fig.~\ref{fig:model_interplay}.

 More specifically, for each stage $\n\in \set{1,2,\ldots, N}$, the system evolves according to the dynamics \eqref{eqn:swing_and_network_dynamics} on the topology $\calG(\n)$, and converges to an equilibrium point $x^*(\n)=(\theta^*(\n), \omega^*(\n), d^*(\n), f^*(\n))$ that solves an optimization problem over $\calG(\n)=\left(\calN,\calE\setminus \calB(\n)\right)$.
 If at equilibrium all branch flows $f^*(\n)$ are within the corresponding line limits, then $x^*(\n)$ is a secure operating point and the cascade stops.
 Otherwise, let $\calF(\n)$ be the subset of lines whose branch flows exceed the corresponding line limits.
 The lines in $\calF(\n)$ operate above their limits at steady state, so we assume they trip at the end of stage $\n$ and set $\calB(\n+1)=\calB(\n)\cup \calF(\n)$.
 Line overloads during the transient phase before the system converges to $x^*(\n)$ are considered tolerable because the transient dynamics in \eqref{eqn:swing_and_network_dynamics} does not last long enough to overheat a line \cite{zhao2016unified} (spanning only seconds to a few minutes).
 This process then repeats for the subsequent stages.
+We remark that our model captures a simplified line trip dynamic where, after an initiating transmission failure (consisting of one or more line trips), the next set of (one or more) line trips does not occur until the frequency control dynamics has converged.
+In particular our model does not capture the finer thermal dynamics that determines the timing of line trips based on line currents and ambient temperatures.

 The crux of our failure propagation model lies in the interplay between the slow-timescale line tripping process and the fast-timescale dynamics.
 By explicitly modeling fast-timescale frequency control dynamics as part of the cascading process, our model offers more flexibility in controller design.
 Different choices of $d(t)$ induce different cascading failure processes.
 For instance, as shown in Appendix~\ref{section:previous_model}, if we adopt droop control for $d(t)$, the failure model in~\cite{soltan2015analysis, yan2015cascading} (where injections do not change after a non-cut failure, and a bridge failure impact the injections following a certain power balancing rule $\calR$) can be readily recovered.
 As another example, if AGC is adopted for $d(t)$, the cascading process will unfold in a way where injections and line flows are changed even after a non-cut failure.
 Since traditional AGC does not enforce line limits (congestion is managed on a slow timescale), some lines may carry flows above their thermal limits and are tripped subsequently.